hardin47/website/Math158/Notes/05-shrink.md

 <div class="figure" style="text-align: center">
 <img src="figs/rrContours.jpg" alt="A coordinate plane with beta 1 on the x-axis and beta 2 on the y-axis.
 A blue disk around the origin represents the contraint region.
 Red elipses show regions of constant SSE that are hoped to be minimized." width="265" />
-<p class="caption">(\#fig:unnamed-chunk-5)The red contours represent pairs of $eta$ coefficients that produce constant values for SSE on the data.
-The blue circle represents the possible values of $eta$ given the constraint (that the squared magnitude is less than some cutoff).
+<p class="caption">(\#fig:unnamed-chunk-5)The red contours represent pairs of $\beta$ coefficients that produce constant values for SSE on the data.
+The blue circle represents the possible values of $\beta$ given the constraint (that the squared magnitude is less than some cutoff).
 Image credit: ISLR</p>
 </div>

 ### Why Ridge Regression?